pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

 PyTorch current SLA on backwards compatibility:

 * **OSS** — “stable” features will be deprecated for one release before a BC-breaking change is made.
 [PyTorch OSS BC-breaking policy](https://pytorch.org/docs/master/)
-* **FB Internal** — we will not break a serialized torchscript program running in production at Facebook (to be replaced with a more generic SLA)
+* **Meta Internal** — we will not break a serialized torchscript program running in production at Meta (to be replaced with a more generic SLA)

 BC-breaking operator changes were previously governed by the [Backward-compatibility Breaking Change Review Process](https://fb.quip.com/gydOArylrcKd), but this only covered torchscript and eager.
 A generic process needs to be visible from OSS.